neurobionics/spring-design-tool/README.md

   - Sketch the rim wedge to close the open end of the flexure.
   - Extrude the enclosed area.
   - Sketch and extrude the flexure tip according to 'tip radius' and 'contact radius' as defined in `README_spring_properties`.
-  - Add fillets at the tip geometry (same radius as 'tip radius') and flexure root (approximately 1/4 the thickness of the flexure base).
+  - Add fillets at the tip geometry (same radius as 'tip radius') and flexure root (approximately 1/2 the rim thickness).
   - Use circular patterning to duplicate the model based on the number of flexures (n) defined in `README_spring_properties`.
 - **Cam**:
   - Import `cam_raw` and pull the curve into a new sketch on the same plane.